Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs: Introduction

 Starvation or strangulation - a scenario in which gas accretion onto the satellite galaxy is stopped after infall - can quench more massive satellite galaxies $(M_\star \sim 10^8 - 10^{11} M_{\odot}) $ \citep{van.den.Bosch2008, McGee2014, Wheeler2014, Fillingham2015, Phillips2015, Davies2016, Trussler2020} and the timescale of starvation is comparable to the gas depletion timescale \citep{Huang2012,Wetzel2013,Wheeler2014, Fillingham2015}.
 For environmental processes, \citet{Garrison-Kimmel2019b} used the FIRE simulations to identify differences in histories between “satellite versus central” galaxies and in different environments “LG versus individual MW versus isolated dwarf central”.
 They found that around individual MW-mass hosts, central galaxies in the “near field” have more extended SFH than their satellite counterparts: the former more closely resemble isolated (true field) dwarfs, but this difference is muted in LG-like environments, suggesting that the paired halo nature of LG may regulate star formation in dwarf galaxies even beyond the virial radii of the MW and M31.
 Moreover, \citet{Hausammann2019} used a wind tunnel and a moving box technique to simulate both the ram pressure and tidal forces, and they found that while ram pressure is very efficient at stripping the hot and diffuse gas of the dwarf galaxies, it can remove their cold gas $(T < 10^3 K)$ only in very specific conditions.

 In this paper, we use the Auriga project \citep{Grand2017}, a suite of 30 cosmological magneto-hydrodynamical zoom simulations of galaxy formation in Milky Way-mass haloes, to probe further into the quenching mechanisms of satellite galaxies.
-We start by reproducing the colour bimodality in observations, and identify another bimodality in infall time distribution found in \citet{Simpson2018}.
-We draw a connection between the two bimodalities by exploring observables (mass, colour) and timescales ($t_{\mathrm{delay}}$, $t_{\mathrm{infall}}$, $t_{\mathrm{gas\ loss}}$).
+We start by comparing the Auriga simulations with observations in terms of luminosity function, quenched fraction, and colour--magnitude diagram to establish how the results from simulations compare with observations.
+We then draw a connection between the colour and infall time distributions in the simulations by exploring timescales associated with satellite evolution as measured in the simulations.
+Finally, we identify different quenching mechanisms operating on different mass scales.

 The structure of this paper is as follows.
 In Section~\ref{sec:methods}, we describe the Auriga simulations and the methods we used to obtain satellite NUV-$g$ colours in the Auriga simulations.
-In Section~\ref{sec:results}, we compare the Auriga simulations to the ELVES sample in terms of luminosity function, quenched fraction, and color--magnitude diagram.
-In Section~\ref{sec:timescales}, we use the Auriga simulations to determine different timescales associated with quenching and explore the possible connection between quenching timescales and observables such as mass, color, and magnitude.
-In Section~\ref{sec:discussions}, we compare the Auriga simulations with observations such as SAGA and ELVES, and also with other simulations with completely different underlying physics.
+In Section~\ref{sec:comparison}, we compare the Auriga simulations to the ELVES sample in terms of luminosity function, quenched fraction, and color--magnitude diagram.
+In Section~\ref{sec:timescales}, we use the Auriga simulations to determine different timescales associated with quenching and explore the possible connection between quenching timescales and the simulated mass, colour, and magnitude of satellites.
+In Section~\ref{sec:discussions}, we discuss the comparison between the Auriga simulations and observations from SAGA and ELVES, and with other simulations with different implementations of underlying physics.
 Finally, we present our conclusions in Section~\ref{sec:summary}.